-52 GENERAL SOILS Origin, formation, and classification of soils; principles of fertility and management.
+52 GENERAL SOILS An introduction to the chemistry, physics, and biology of soil in its role as a substrate for plants.
 Three hours.
-Dr. Flanagan.
+Dr. Midgley.

 103 SOIL CHEMISTRY AND FERTILITY (2-2) Chemistry of soils and fertilizers in relation to nutrient uptake, plant growth, and the management of soil fertility.
 Colloidal properties of clays and humus and their effects on soil acidity and ion availability; soil and plant analysis and its application.
-Prerequisite: 2; Chem.
+Prerequisite: 52; Chem.
 1-2 or 11-12.
 Three hours.
 Dr. Bartlett.
 Alternate years, 1962-63.

 105 SOIL PHYSICS (2-2) Physical properties of soils and their influence on plant growth.
 Retention and movement of heat, gas, water and ions in soils are studied together with management operations such as plowing, tillage, drainage, and irrigation.
-Prerequisite: 2; Physics 1-2 or 5-6, or Chem.
+Prerequisite: 52; Physics 1-2 or 5-6, or Chem.
 1-2 or 11-12.
 Three hours.
 Dr. Bartlett.
-Alternate years, 1961-62.
+Alternate years, 1963-64.

 153 CONSERVATION OF NATURAL RESOURCES A study of natural resources including soils, water, atmosphere, wild life, and minerals.
 Interrelationships, management, and the social and economic aspects of depletion and conservation are emphasized.
 Prerequisite: Junior standing.
 Three hours.
 Dr. Flanagan.
-Alternate years 1961-62.
+Alternate years, 1963-64.